kholterhoff/kholterhoff.github.io/S18_ENG_1102/Multimedia_Portfolio.md

 1. State in the first paragraph, preferably the first sentence, whether the assignment was an Individual or a Group project.

-2. Contain Process Documents (with the exception of the Common First Week Assignment).
+2. Contain Process Documents (probably 2 per page minimum).
 The more of these documents you provide, the better.
 Process documents might include informal sketches, rough drafts, planning documents, or brain storming notes.

+3. Include at least one hyperlink to a website.